-The provision for income taxes is comprised of \$2.7 million for federal taxes and \$0.2 million for state taxes.
 In 2005, King made an upfront cash payment of \$150.0 million to us in connection with our strategic alliance.
-We have taxable income for 2006 primarily due to the recognition in 2006 of \$146.3 million of the upfront cash payment for income tax purposes.
-We have reduced our taxable income for 2006 with deductions related to a combination of our net operating losses and tax credits from prior years.
-We do not expect to provide for income taxes in 2007 because we expect to incur net losses in 2007.
+We had taxable income for 2006 primarily due to the recognition in 2006 of \$146.3 million of the upfront cash payment for income tax purposes.
+We reduced our taxable income for 2006 with deductions related to a combination of our net operating losses and tax credits from prior years.

-Years Ended December 31, 2005 and 2004
+Years Ended December 31, 2006 and 2005

-Revenues-Program fee revenue
+Revenue-Program fee revenue

 King paid us a \$150.0 million upfront fee in connection with the closing of our strategic alliance with King in December 2005.
-Revenues recognized from amortization of the upfront fee were \$3.7 million in the fourth quarter of 2005 for recognition of the revenue for the period from the execution of the agreement in November 2005 to the end of 2005.
+Revenues recognized from amortization of this upfront fee were \$26.2 and \$3.7 million in the years ended December 31, 2006 and 2005, respectively.

-Revenues-Collaboration revenue
+Revenue-Collaboration revenue

-Collaboration revenues were \$1.4 million in the fourth quarter of 2005, related to reimbursement of our development expenses incurred pursuant to the King strategic alliance from the execution of the agreement in November 2005 to the end of 2005.
-We did not have any corresponding collaboration revenue in 2004.
+Collaboration revenues were \$22.7 million and \$1.4 million in the years ended December 31, 2006 and 2005, respectively.
+These revenues related to reimbursement of our development expenses incurred pursuant to the King strategic alliance that commenced in the fourth quarter of 2005.